-If you don’t owe taxes or your credit is more than the taxes you owe, you get the extra money back in your tax refund.
+If you don’t owe taxes or your credit is more than the taxes you owe, you can get up to $1,500 back in your tax refund.

 Am I eligible for the CTC?

-There are three main criteria to claim the CTC:
+There are three main requirements to claim the CTC: